 There is only one exception: Special installations in software emulators, where the system is not booted from an emulated hard disk drive but from a GEMDOS drive, require HDDRIVER.PRG in the AUTO folder of this drive.

-Does HDDRIVER require additional AUTO folder programs like FOLDRxxx or CACHExxx?
+Does HDDRIVER require additional AUTO folder programs like FOLDRxxx, CACHExxx or SCSIDRV?

 No, with HDDRIVER these programs are not needed.
 HDDRIVER can be configured with the respective settings instead.

 Yes, memory cards like SD, CF or MMC are fully supported by HDDRIVER.
 They are ideal

 for exchanging data with other platforms, and they are inexpensive and

 Note that for memory cards the HDDRIVER settings for removable media are relevant.